quantumsnowball/marble-drawing-scam-analysis/README.md

 3. Adjust the fee of the game to keep an overall positive expected return for the house

 ### Implementation
-Detail implementation of the re-designed game is documentated in [new_game_3_colors.ipynb](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/new_game_3_colors.ipynb) and [game.py](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/game.py)
+Detail implementation of the re-designed game is documentated in [new_game_3_colors.ipynb](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/new_game_3_colors.ipynb) and [game.py](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/game.py).
+As the implementaion is generic, you can also create a completely different version of the game.
+E.g. you can incresae the total number of color and create a 4-colors marble drawing game as shown in [new_game_4_colors.ipynb](https://github.com/quantumsnowball/marble-drawing-scam-analysis/blob/master/new_game_4_colors.ipynb)